Navigate your way through Cardiff’s ever-growing food scene with our handy guide to the districts of Cardiff

 Pop-Ups and Street Food

 Pop-Up culture is somewhat of a paradox.
 While the industry is expanding by the minute, the stalls themselves remain small but sweet.
 Many of them come in vans touring the local area, instead of static restaurants, which only adds to their appeal.
 Cardiff produces the good stuff – Street Food Circus won Best Street Food Festival at last year’s British Street Food Awards.
+And not to forget annual event Cardiff International Food & Drink Festival.
 Here’s the best of the bunch.

 City CentreWe’re a city of pizza lovers, but there’s something so irresistible about being able to chow it down from a vendor as opposed to a sleek restaurant.
 And Ffwrnes Pizza won’t judge if you spill a tomato or two!
 Ffwrnes’ wood-fired pizza is voted among Wales’ top five – so catch them predominantly at St Mary Street Market and Depot.